Placements

 Current International AFE Opportunities

-France – August 19 – August 31, 2024 (2 weeks), French-specialty Teacher Candidates will have an opportunity to enroll in an intensive language program at the University of Orléans.
-This will help TCs not only to improve their French language skills, but also learn more about French culture by staying with host families and participating in cultural excursions.
-Location: Orléans, France
+During this experience, French-specialty Teacher Candidates will have the opportunity to enroll in an intensive language program at the University of Orléans.
+TCs will improve their French language skills and learn more about French culture by staying with host families and participating in cultural excursions.

 Teacher Candidate Responsibilities